PhaedrusTheGreek/elasticsearch-log-processor/README.md

 ## What is this?

-This is a way to visualise Elasticsearch logs (not slow logs) in Kibana.
+This is a way to visualise Elasticsearch logs (including slow logs) in Kibana.
 See the following screenshot for what it looks like:

 ![Dashboard Example](Dashboard-Screenshot.png)